 7:30 – 8:00 pm : Discussions

-The Lead Developer Conference will be hosted under this code of conduct.
+The Lead Developer Conference was hosted under this code of conduct.

 Bossing Bosses (Like a BOSS)